 She then discusses the Mycenaean culture and the Trojan War before comparing both cultures to that of the Classical Greeks, covering such topics as theater, religion, mythology, and the role of women and children in society.

 This interdisciplinary program also combines art and theater with history.
-After the students receive paper and pencil, Tames assumes poses copied from ancient Greek pottery.
-During each 30-second pose, the students learn the basics of figure drawing, learning how to draw the spine and limbs to create quick sketches of a human figure.
+After the audience receives paper and pencil, Tames assumes poses copied from ancient Greek pottery.
+During each 30-second pose, the audience learns the basics of figure drawing, learning how to draw the spine and limbs to create quick sketches of a human figure.